 AI model centralised sharing refers to the centralization of AI models into a shared platform or repository so that all users can easily access, use, share, and manage these models.
 This platform or repository can be internal or external and can provide secure, efficient, and convenient model management and sharing services.

 In order to promote model reuse and avoid the cost of training models from scratch, improve model transparency, and increase model reproducibility, this document proposes the process of AI model centralized management and sharing.

+SAMs focuses on model management, model deployment, model monitoring and early warning, model evaluation and model iteration in the whole life cycle of machine learning models.
+Through unified management, operation and maintenance, application, monitoring, evaluation, and interpretation, operators and customers are provided with easy-to-use, efficient, safe and reliable AI capability operation services to help customers manage the growing machine learning models at scale, improve the efficiency of model use, reduce the cost of model integration management, and control the risk of model production environment.

+Figure 1.
+The process of AI model centralized management

 5 The procedure of AI models centralized management and sharing